 These two quirky books by two different authors have more than a title in common; they are both funny.

 Pham’s book is playful and interactive.
 “Wait!
 Look!
 There is the Bear!
 He is hiding behind the next page!
 Turn the page, quick!”
 I find that all those exclamations require a bit of extra energy on my part, but it’s worth it.
 It’s a big hit with my two youngest kids.
-My toddler especially is happy to read it ten times in a row.
+My youngest especially is happy to read it ten times in a row.